-As a psychotherapist, I support people in recovering from stress and trauma, developing a sense of purpose, in building positive and supportive relationships, and in living a fulfilling life.
+As a psychotherapist, I support people in recovering from stress and trauma, in developing a sense of purpose, in building positive and supportive relationships, and in living a fulfilling life.
 I believe that each person has access to a wealth of knowledge about how to grow and heal.
-That wisdom may be accessed through nature, body-based interventions, horses, or a variety of other tools.
+That wisdom may be accessed through nature, body-based interventions, horses, EMDR therapy, or a variety of other tools.
 Ultimately, I facilitate my client's access to their own inherent, natural wisdom.

-I received my Master's degree in Transpersonal Counseling Psychology (Wilderness Therapy) from Naropa University and am trained in EMDR therapy and Gestalt Equine psychotherapy.
+I received my Master's degree in Transpersonal Counseling Psychology (Wilderness Therapy) from Naropa University and am trained in EMDR therapy, Gestalt Equine psychotherapy, and Infant, Early Childhood, and Family Mental Health.
 I integrate human development, attachment, neuroscience, nature, and the body into a relational approach to counseling.
 This synthesis of theories and approaches provides my clients with a holistic experience that empowers them to uncover new layers of self-understanding.
 I aim to enhance client strengths and potential, and provide tools for clients to overcome issues that may be preventing them from thriving.

 While I enjoy nature-based interventions, time outside is not a requirement for therapy with me.
 I incorporate movement, art, and social justice counseling into sessions in my office, as appropriate.
 I am experiential in my approach, which can efficiently access the emotional centers in the brain in ways that traditional "talk therapy" may struggle to access.